-Fig. 4: Analyzing EOL cell-level performance metrics through electrode capacities/SOCs. a) Schematic representation of the framework to build explanatory models to understand the degradation of cell-level performance metrics.
+Fig. 4: Analyzing EOL cell-level performance metrics through electrode capacities/SOCs. a) Schematic representation of the explanatory models to understand the degradation of cell-level performance metrics.
 Gray rectangles indicate cycling parameters, and red rectangles indicate mechanistic SOH metrics that are obtained at EOL. b) SHAP feature importance ranking from the random forest model fit on 30% SOC total resistance in descending order.
 The Δ SOCs are the most important features, but show an opposite relationship with resistance increase. c) One example row of a matrix plot summarizing the information in the SHAP analysis. d) Δ SOC{PE,2.7V} plotted against Δ SOC{NE,2.7V} at EOL for 146 cells.
 Color bar indicates full cell total resistance growth at 30% SOC.
 The high correlation indicates that feature importance can be convoluted.
-With knowledge that resistance values of electrodes increase at extremes of the SOC range, we are able to determine that resistance increase is driven by the positive electrode.
+With knowledge that resistance values of electrodes increase at extremes of the SOC range, we determine that resistance increase is driven by the positive electrode.

-5 Early Prediction Using Explainable Features
+211 5 Early Prediction Using Explainable Features

 Finally, we quantify and rationalize the predictive power of explainable features in early cycles, and demonstrate the value of features extracted from the early diagnostic cycles for early prediction of the 16 EOL mechanistic SOH metrics.
-Building upon our protocol model in which random forest regression models were employed to correlate EOL mechanistic aging features to cycling parameters, here we construct a "diagnostic-aided model" that uses both cycling parameters and early values of the mechanistic

-SOH metrics (specifically, the evolution between the 1st and 3rd diagnostic cycle, Fig. 5a) as inputs to our interpretable ML model.
-The inclusion of features from early diagnostic cycles allows us to differentiate between cells with the same cycling parameters, giving insight into cell-to-cell variability in fixed aging conditions.
+Building upon our protocol model in which random forest regression models were employed to correlate EOL mechanistic aging features to cycling parameters, we construct a "diagnostic-aided model" that uses both cycling parameters and early values of the mechanistic SOH metrics (specifically, the evolution between the 1st and 3rd diagnostic cycle, Fig. 5a) as inputs to our interpretable ML model.
+The inclusion of features from early diagnostic cycles differentiates between cells with the same cycling parameters, giving insight into cell-to-cell variability in fixed aging conditions.

-We perform similar SHAP analysis as demonstrated in the previous sections on our diagnostic-aided model and present the results in an aging matrix plot in Fig. 5b.
-For the mechanistic SOH metrics, the diagonal entries of the degradation matrix correspond to self prediction (i.e., predicting the EOL value of a given metric using its early value).
-Interestingly, while the features on this diagonal might be expected to consistently be the most predictive, this does not turn out to always be the case.
+We perform similar SHAP analysis as demonstrated in the previous sections on our diagnostic-aided 220 model and present the results in an aging matrix plot in Fig. 5b (see SI Section S.9.5 for parity plots 221 and full shap analysis).
+For the mechanistic SOH metrics, the diagonal entries of the degradation matrix 222 correspond to self prediction (i.e., predicting the EOL value of a given metric using its early value).
+223 Interestingly, while the features on this diagonal might be expected to consistently be the most predictive.
+224 this is not always the case.
 For example, the early prediction of R{ct} is dominated by V{charge} .
-Additionally, the early prediction of EFC is dominated by V{charge} is the metric used to define the EOL cutoff, and thus EFC at EOL.
-The result highlights the importance of a detailed tracking of battery SOH.
-While a given degradation mode might dominate the EOL values of certain mechanistic SOH metrics, the best early indicators for the onset of that mode may be a different metric or set of metrics.
+Additionally, 225 the early prediction of EFC is dominated by R_p , rather than by $Q{RPT0.2C}$; the latter is the metric used 226 to define the EOL cutoff, and thus EFC at EOL.
+The result highlights the importance of a detailed 227 tracking of battery SOH.
+While a given degradation mode might dominate the EOL values of certain 228 mechanistic SOH metrics, the best early indicators for the onset of that mode may be a different metric 229 or set of metrics.
+230